sagemathinc/gcloud-pricing-calculator/README.md

 Also, your prices can be different than the published rates, e.g., if Google has a special negotiated rate with you.

-This package is public and MIT licensed and anybody can use it, but I only care about my personal application to https://cocalc.com.
-If you need more, [send a pull request!](https://github.com/sagemathinc/gcloud-pricing-calculator)
+This package is AGPL + non-commercial clause licensed.
+If you want to use it in a product, contact us for a commercial license (help@cocalc.com).

 Another warning is that this updates date once per day by default.
 However, Google might update their pricing in the middle of a day, and for some part of that day this will be wrong.
 There's no way around that really.
 There is a [closed google group](https://groups.google.com/g/gce-spot-pricing-announcements/) that you can request to join which posts updates to spot pricing a few days in advance; I wish there were an api endpoint that returned "next known date when spot prices will change"...

 ## Related Official Google Pages